[?] Subscribe To This Site

 Pet rabbits need lots of fresh water

 If you choose a valved water bottle, the ones with lids at the top are really cool.
 Instead of unhooking the thing from the cage to fill it, you can open the lid and fill it from the top.
 But these still need to be cleaned on the inside now and again.
-A bottle brush works fine.
+A bottle brush works well.

 Pet Rabbit Care Tip #8: